chan3845/lxc-k8s-deploy/README.md

 <br>

-You can check info about LXD here: https://documentation.ubuntu.com/lxd/stable-5.21/tutorial/first_steps/
+You can learn more about LXD here: https://documentation.ubuntu.com/lxd/stable-5.21/tutorial/first_steps/
 <br>